 ENAC researchers apply their expertise in three strategic areas:

 - Climate change

 Two clusters to solve challenges through interdisciplinary research

 We have set up two research Clusters – one for each of our last two strategic focus areas.

 1. Cluster “Digitalization of Infrastructures and Cities”

 This cluster explores opportunities related to digitalization and big data to nurture the ecological and social transition.
-It aims to develop tools and methods for improved infrastructure and city management, with three objectives:
+It aims to develop tools and methods for improved infrastructure and city management:

 - Designing with resource constraints and radical rethinking of construction.

 - Move from “data” to “knowledge” to support policy-making – sensing and actuation for a sustainable built environment.